zenwattage/heard/README.md

 In this style I want to pass things in my brain to my 'coworker' have them 'heard' it and handle it appropriately.

 My intention is to use this project, to learn, but also to start the habit of looking for areas where I can build myself tools to simplify my life.

+# Questions/Unknowns:
+ - How would this actually work?
+    - Is this simply a Pearl script?

+# Tech
+ - Go
+ - SQLite
+ - Ruby UI?